okkur/syna/exampleSite/content/fragments/embed/docs.md

 *type: boolean*
 *default: true*

-If set to `true`, `iframe` or `embed` would change their size, respecting page size and the `ratio` variable, also overriding `size` variable.
-If set to `false` however, `ratio` would be ignored and `size` would be used instead.
+Make the embed object or iframe responsive.
+It can be customized with help of the `ratio` variable.
+Using `responsive` any `size` variable would be overridden.

 #### ratio
+*type: string*
-*type: 21by9, 16by9, 4by3, 1by1*
+*accepted values: 21by9, 16by9, 4by3, 1by1*
 *default: 4by3*

-If `responsive` is set to `false` then this value would be ignored.
+If `responsive` is set to `false`, this value would be ignored.

 #### size
 *type: number*
 *default: 75*

-Percentage value, forcing the fragment to be for example 75% of width of it's parent.
+Percentage value to force embed object or iframe to be a specific width of its parent.

 If `responsive` is set to `true` then this value would be ignored.